VCheng222/Cybersecurity-USYD/Week 14 - Web Development/README.md

 1. What type of architecture does the HTTP request and response process occur in?

+HTTP is a request and resonse process that occurs on a client and server based architecture

 2. What are the different parts of an HTTP request?

+HTTP request are divided into 3 parts:
++ Request Line
++ Header
++ Body

 3. Which part of an HTTP request is optional?

+The body part of HTTP request is optional.

 4. What are the three parts of an HTTP response?

+HTTP reponse is also depicted into 3 parts, these are:
+- Status line
+- Header
+- Body

 5. Which number class of status codes represents errors?

+HTTP status codes in the fourth class represents prepresents client errors, for example code 404 Not Found.
+HTTP status codes in the fifth class represent server errors, for example code 503 Service Unavaliable.

 6. What are the two most common request methods that a security professional will encounter?